Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/33-Views.md

 The star, `*`, is a joker character, allowing you to search with more complicated patterns.
 Regarding this, an element is found if there is a word in its name or one of its attributes that match with the text in the filter, so if you want to search within words too, add `*` at the start of your pattern.
 Also, you can navigate along the matching elements with `↑` and `↓`, causing the diagram moving to the selected element immediately.

+When using the diagram editor it is also possible to use the outline view for hiding and revealing elements and/or their labels.
+More information can be found [here](32-DiagramEditor.md#hiding-and-showing-elements-and-labels).

 ## Properties view

 The properties view allows you to change the properties of model elements.
 At the moment it contains two tabs named *Main* and *Semantic*.